EME2-Lab/HTC-lab-exploratory/README.md

 - **`experimental-data`**: Contains experimental data from the studies:
   - [Pecchi *et al.* (2022)](https://www.sciencedirect.com/science/article/pii/S0960852422001286?via%3Dihub)
   - [Kassem *et al.* (2022)](https://pubs.acs.org/doi/10.1021/acssuschemeng.2c04188)
-- **`baseline-lcia`**: Includes Life Cycle Impact Assessment (LCIA) results normalized to the functional unit, defined as 1 gram of hydrochar produced.
-- **`results`**: Contains data on TOPSIS scores and uncertainty analysis relevant to the project.
+- **`results`**: Contains Life Cycle Impact Assessment (LCIA) results and data on TOPSIS scores and uncertainty analysis relevant to the project.

 Analysis was mainly done in the Jupyter notebook, `HTC-Uncertainty.ipynb`.
 Other Python files in the repository include helper functions designed for organizational purposes and to support the main analyses.